 AF160219 Three-Year £78,224

 Despite the normative framework promoting consultation of communities, violent conflicts have increased in Mexico during recent implementation of mineral, hydrocarbon and alternative energy projects.
 Demand for the professionalisation of public policy makers in the regulation of these industries is imperative in Mexico.
 The increase of conflict in a context of low statehood, alongside the presence of armed actors, makes this demand an urgent need for government officers, members of civil organisations defending environmental and human rights and businesspeople to implement socially responsible projects.
 Alluding to the project’s title, it appears as if the metaphorical conversation between David (communities) and Goliath (private sector), has encountered obstacles in its implementation.
 Isolated academic research prompts this project to systematise information regarding these conflicts in Mexico (national and subnational levels).
 Focus will be placed on: involved actors (communities, companies and governments), their relationships and repertoires of action, their type of demands, regulation and use of judicial strategies and the capacity of governmental intervention.
 A typology of governance frameworks in managing conflicts will be offered and causal arguments will be examined between the above mentioned factors and results impacting economic, human-rights, political and environmental spheres.
 This proposal builds upon an existing collaboration between Mexican and British research teams.
 It proposes to provide actors with systematised information that can analytically contribute to understanding the factors that help to improve participatory governance and management of conflict, while achieving acceptable benefits for communities.
-The project will make a valuable contribution to the regulation of the Mexican economic structural sector, currently undergoing a profound change.
+The project will make a valuable contribution to the understanding of social conflicts around neo-extractivist and environmental projects in Mexico.